 - Paying your out-of-network deductible

 - Your out-of-network coinsurance

 - Any charges over our recognized charge

 - Submitting your own claims

 What the plan pays and what you pay

-Who pays for your eligible dental services - this plan, both this plan and you, or just you?
+Who pays for your eligible dental services - this plan, both you and this plan or just you?
 That depends.
 This section gives the general rule and explains these key terms: